-Financial English and banking covers many topics such as Business finance.
+Financial English and banking cover many topics such as Business finance.
 Accounting.
 Bookkeeping.
 Company law.
 Auditing.
 Balance sheets.
-Financial statements.
+Financial Statements.
 Ratios.
 Banking.
 Interest rates.
 Money markets.
 Venture capital.
 Stocks and shares.
 Shareholders.
 Bonds and futures.
 Asset management.
 Hedge funds.
 Mergers and takeovers.
 International trade.
 Exchange rates.
 Insurance.
 The business cycle.
 Taxation.
 Business plans etc.

 - Salary, overtime and commission.
 What are they?

 - Social security and a pension.
 What are they?

 - What is double entry book-keeping?

 - Full disclosure, conservatism, objectivity and matching.
 What are they?

 - Companies prices, markup and market penetration price.
 What are they?

 - Personal, commercial and retail banking.
 What are they?